C4AI/Pira/README.md

 |  *Pirá-C* |  2272 |

 </center>

+# Baselines
+Five benchmarks have been created for Pirá 2.0: machine reading comprehension, information retrieval, open question answering, answer triggering, and multiple-choice question answering.
+Codes for them are available at this page.

+Baselines for these benchmarks are reported above:

+## Machine Reading Comprehension
+Definição da tarefa

 # Web application
 As part of the process of creating Pirá, we developed a web application for conducting the two phases of the experiment: QA creation and evaluation.